villevaltonen/dev-notes/go/notes.md

     //single return values just list type
     func foo() int

-    // multiple return value list types surrounded by parentheses, the (result type, error) paradigm is a very common idiom func foo() (int, error)
+    // multiple return value list types surrounded by parentheses
+    // the (result type, error) paradigm is a very common idiom func foo() (int, error)

     // return using return keyword on its own can return addresses of local variables